1956–57 AC Fiorentina season

 During 1956–57 Associazione Calcio Fiorentina competed in Serie A and European Cup.

 Summary

 The club kept the majority of squad players and reached a decent 2nd place in Serie A just below Champions AC Milan.
-Brazilian Forward Julinho delivered another superb season being crucial for the good pace of the team.
-Argentinian Miguel Montuori finished as club topscorer for the first time.
+Brazilian Forward Julinho delivered another season being crucial for the good pace of the team.
+Argentinian Miguel Montuori finished as club topscorer.

-However, the season is best remembered by the first European Cup participation for the club, which, clinched the 1957 European Cup Final only to be defeated by Real Madrid by a 2-0 score.
+However, the season is best remembered by the first European Cup participation for the club, which, clinched the 1957 European Cup Final only to be defeated by Real Madrid by a 2–0 score.